Find Your Perfect Participants

 In practice, most studies ask just one to three questions because most "targeting" can be boiled down to only a few questions.
 For example, if you're a credit card company, you want to ensure that people have a credit card.

 Writing a good screening question consists of a question and a list of answer choices.
 The question can either be a single or multi-select (multiple choice) style.
 And like all of our survey-style questions, you can choose from a list of pre-made questions or create your question from scratch.

 Screening questions are created when you create your study.
 A screening question differs from a regular study question in one important respect.
 Each screening question item has a Screen-Out checkbox.
-Select this box if you want to screen people out who select this item.
+Select this box if you want to screen out (not include) who selects this item.

 # Writing a good screening question

 A good screening question usually consists of a list of choices which don't reveal the intent of the question.
 So, for example, consider the difference between a yes/no question like "Do you have a credit card?" and a question that asks "What financial products you currently have" which lists five to seven options, one of which is a credit card.